o1iv3r/FeatureImpCluster/README.md

   - For initialization, the prediction methodhas to be computed on the entire data set.
 This can be of high computational cost for large data sets.
-Alterntively one can provide the current partitioning via basePred.
+Alternatively one can provide the current partitioning via basePred.
-  - To further spead up a computation on large data sets, the permutation importance can be computed on random subsets of the data.
+  - To further speed up a computation on large data sets, the permutation importance can be computed on random subsets of the data.
 This can be controlled via the **sub** parameter
   - The number of iterations (default is 10) can be set via **biter**